aviduya/Expenses-UI-Library/README.md

 # Expenses_UI_Library

-A collection of UI Modules Extracted out of the main build, specifically for Expenses App
+A collection of UI Modules Extracted out of the main build for reuseability, specifically for Expenses App